 “You want to use pre-header text to promote more opens,” said Hipps.
 “You want something that will grab the attention of the reader, a teaser line that compels them to open.”

 If you want to try a non-traditional email marketing strategy, you may consider taking a more unique approach to customization and personalization with the subject line and pre-header space.
+One of the benefits of partnering with an HCP email solutions provider, like HealthLink Dimensions, is being able to leverage the email marketing expertise of an entire team and employ advanced deployment techniques.

-“Try merging the name in subject line, pre-header and several other possible demographic fields for increased rapport and validation,” stated Hipps.
+“Try merging the name in the subject line, pre-header and several other possible demographic fields for increased rapport and validation,” stated Hipps.

 How personalization goes beyond using names

-Another one of the easiest ways to grab the attention of you reader before the email is opened is by using his or her name.
+Another one of the easiest ways to grab the attention of your reader before the email is opened is by using his or her name.
 However, personalizing content goes beyond addressing your reader formally.
 As a healthcare marketer, one way to gain valuable insight is by surveying your patients.
 Ask why they visit your facility, what makes their experience more valuable and ways you could improve to cater to their wants and need.
 From there, you can craft a perfectly targeted email based on certain personas.